 A Virtual Private Network or VPN creates an encrypted tunnel between your device and a VPN server.
-The VPN server acts as an intermediate between your device and the Internet and the communication follows a certain (VPN) protocol.
-Thus, your data travels to the VPN server, there it is decrypted, and sent to the Internet.
+The VPN server acts as an intermediate between your device and the Internet, and the communication follows a certain (VPN) protocol (OpenVPN, WireGuard, L2TP, etc.).
+Thus, your data travels to the VPN server, where it is decrypted and sent to the Internet.
 The response is encrypted by the server and sent back to you.

-The Firefox addons that are marketed as VPNs are not using the VPN technology because a browser extension has not sufficient permissions to enable a VPN tunnel at the OS level.
+The Firefox addons marketed as VPNs are not using the VPN technology because a browser extension has insufficient permissions to enable a VPN tunnel at the OS level.

 Thus, the so-called Firefox VPN addons are not, in fact, VPNs.
 They are using the proxy technology to emulate a secure tunnel between the browser and the proxy server.

 Important: It is essential to understand that a Firefox addon or extension can not connect to a VPN server or initiate a VPN connection.

 However, if a VPN is enabled at the OS level, the Firefox browser (as well as other web browsers) will use an encrypted tunnel to connect to the Internet.

 If you Google search for “Firefox on VPN,” you will get many results referring to Firefox add-ons that promote themselves as VPNs but are, in fact, built as proxy services.